Blog

 What exactly is ‘the context’?
 It could be anything from your screen, your audio stream, your camera, or any other information that you, as a user or pilot, are receiving.
 This information is submitted simultaneously to the copilot.

-This allows the copilot to help in a very smart and efficient way working together with the pilot.
+This allows the copilot to help in a very smart and efficient way, working together with the pilot.
+During heads-down programming sessions, this support is crucial—it reduces interruptions and boosts flow.
 The copilot can access this context and, with the pilot’s agreement, can also execute actions within this context (which is recommended).

-Microsoft is leading the development of copilots integrating these copilots in each product.
+Microsoft is leading the development of copilots, integrating these copilots into each product.

 Vector databases and embeddings are crucial tools for handling and utilizing complex data in business.
 Embeddings are a way to represent data, such as text or images, as numerical vectors in a high-dimensional space, capturing the essence and relationships of the data points.